35 Important Digital Marketing Statistics to Keep in Mind This 2021

 According to Businesswire, location-based online ads are significantly more effective than banner ads that don’t take location into account.
 Today’s consumers want their ads to be relevant and personalized.
 And this includes seeing content that’s related to their location.

-Using location-based online ads can help you improve conversions by bringing more qualified traffic to your site and physical store location.
+Using location-based online ads can help you improve conversions by bringing more qualified web traffic to your webpages, landing pages and physical store location.

 - 70% of advertisers plan to increase their budget for mobile social advertising.

 Not only are your competitors probably already using online ads to reach and engage their target audience, but digital marketing statistics suggest that they don’t plan on stopping any time soon.
-As your competitors increase their mobile social digital ads budget, it will be important for your business to reevaluate your own social media advertising budget to see if you are getting enough out of your ads.
+As your competitors increase their budget for mobile marketing or running social media ads for mobile users, it will be important for your business to reevaluate your own social media advertising budget to see if you are getting enough out of your ads.

 - Over 51% of smartphone users have found new brands or products while searching from their mobile device.